CEGRcode/scriptmanager-docs/docs/Tutorials/chipexo-tutorial.md

 ### 5. Generate Heatmaps

-1. Navigate to __Figure Generation__ -> [__Heat Map__][heatmap].
+#### 5.1.
+Navigate to Figure Generation ➡️ [__Heat Map__][heatmap].

 <div class="tutorial-img-flow-container">
   <img src={require('./img/maingui-heatmap.png').default} style={{width:60+'%',}}/>
 </div>

-2. Heatmap Generator can only generate one color at a time, so ‘Sense’ and ‘Anti’ files should be processed separately.
+#### 5.2.
+Heatmap Generator can only generate one color at a time, so ‘Sense’ and ‘Anti’ files should be processed separately.
 The ChIP-exo standard for strand colors is ‘Sense’ == blue and ‘Anti’ == red.

-3. Start by generating the 'Sense' heatmap first.
+Start by generating the 'Sense' heatmap first.

-    1. Click "Load Files" and select the `_sense.cdt` output CDT files from running the TagPileup step.
+#### 5.3.
+Click "Load Files" and select the `_sense.cdt` output CDT files from running the TagPileup step.

-    2. Select "blue" for the color (per the lab standard)
+#### 5.4.
+Select "blue" for the color (per the lab standard)

-    3. The heatmaps for this dataset show the best contrast when using the default "Percentile Threshold" value (.95 or 95%).
+#### 5.5.
+The heatmaps for this dataset show the best contrast when using the default "Percentile Threshold" value (.95 or 95%).
 Otherwise your heatmaps will come out too light or too dark to see the shape.

-    4. Click the "Output Heatmap" checkbox.
+#### 5.6.
+Click the "Output Heatmap" checkbox.
 The Heatmap generator does not save the produced PNG by default.

-    5. Click "Generate" to save your Sense PNG heatmap!
+#### 5.7.
+Click "Generate" to save your Sense PNG heatmap!

 <div class="tutorial-img-flow-container">
   <img src={require('./img/gui-heatmap-sense.png').default} style={{width:40+'%',}}/>